-Like the idea of having your Queen Charlotte Track experience arranged for you, staying in superb accommodation but still walking independently?
-This independent walk combines the best lodge and luxury hotel-style accommodation available on the track combined with luggage transfers, all meals including daily packed lunch and Picton drop off/pickups.
-After an exhilarating hike each day come to rest at Furneaux Lodge, Mahana Lodge and Raetihi Lodge.
-If you would like a trip with an emphasis on luxury, personal service, local delicacies and fine wines, this is the package for you!
+Like the idea of having your Queen Charlotte Track experience arranged for you, staying in ensuite-style accommodation and with meals included but still walking independently?
+The deluxe walk combines our handpicked selection of the track's lodge and hotel-style ensuite accommodation with three course dining, daily packed lunch, luggage transfers and Picton drop off/pickups.
+After an exhilarating hike each day come to rest at Furneaux Lodge, Punga Cove and Lochmara Lodge.
+If you would like a trip with an emphasis on lovely accommodation and meal inclusions so you can simply walk and enjoy, this is the perfect package for you!

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet